 The Trustees of the BGI CIO have agreed that the charity’s objects rule out a few of the initial ambitions of the BGI campaign which have necessitated changes to some of the proposed programmes.
 However, after a review of the NVF’s programmes including the National Videogame Museum, the Trustees note that existing programmes, such as the Museum, Pixelheads, Continue, training and other live programmes are educational in nature and do not need modification.

 The BGI campaign’s founders made the following conclusions after meeting with over 110 different organisations.

-- Long term vision: The BGI has a strategic vision for the UK games sector in close collaboration with the sector:
+Long term vision: The BGI should develop a strategic vision for the UK games sector in close collaboration with the sector: